michaelokarimia/battleships/README.markdown

 # Battleships: Play an AI agent in a Java powered GUI

-# Please note, this experiment is no longer active and has been superseded by the C\# version which is TDD driven!
-See: #
+## Please note, this experiment is no longer active and has been superseded by the C\# version which is TDD driven!##

-New version is at: https://github.com/michaelokarimia/battleshipsMk2
+##New version is at: https://github.com/michaelokarimia/battleshipsMk2##

 This code is from my Dissertation in 2005.